daviddrummond95/Techpoint/README.md

 # Techpoint Data Science Report
+This was a tech challenge created to showcase the data science applicants to the prestigous Techpoint Externship.
+It was developed in an airport on the way to Disney World in approximately 5 hours.
+However, the implementation resulted in an offer from the externship program.
+I decided to pursue other options.
 # The Assumptions
 The first assumption I made is that the coordinates on the map were 1:1 with miles.
 Meaning that the start position was approximately 20 miles from the nearest scooter.
 The second assumption I made is that the van could instantaneously suck in the scooters and put them into charge or else that the 50 miles per hour included average load time.
 I also assumed there are no roads and that I could drive wherever I wanted, specifically a straight route from point to point.
 Lastly I assume the van has infinite power and capacity.
 # The Approach